 Like pre-season sports, the body needs to be conditioned to go from summer to school sleep patterns.
 So, like a pre-season athlete, students (and parents) should start re-establishing the school sleep routine a little at a time, starting about two weeks before the first day of school.
 The National Sleep Foundation suggests parents start adjusting bedtimes and wake-up calls gradually over a few weeks so that kids don’t suffer from “clock shock” once school is back in session.

 In addition to adjusting your kids’ internal clock, changes to their sleep environment can also help give them a head start on back to school sleep.
-Check out PureCare’s “Back To School, Back To Sleep” giveaway, August 17th. -21st, for a chanceto infuse your child’s sleep environment with the sweet scents and calming effects of Aromatherapy.
-Winners will receive 2 Aromatherapy pillow protectors, a full set of scented sachets and a $50 Target gift card for back to school supplies.
+Check out PureCare’s “Back To School, Back To Sleep” giveaway, August 17th – 21st, for a chance to infuse your child’s sleep environment with the sweet scents and calming effects of aromatherapy.
+Winners will receive two Aromatherapy Pillow Protectors, a full set of scented sachets, and a $50 Target gift card for back to school supplies.

-- No food and caffeine two hours before bed
+- No food or caffeine two hours before bed.

 The National Sleep Foundation

 Visit NSF’s sister site, Sleep.org, for great yearly sleep study statistics, take the Sleep IQ Quiz, or get tips on the importance of sleep during the teenage years.
-You can also browns a huge selection of hand picked NSF sleep products to help make your bedroom a sleep sanctuary.
-Along with great gadgets like the Dohm Sound Conditioner and Sound Asleep room darkening shades, PureCare’s entire line of clinically proven mattress and pillow protectors are all official products of the National Sleep Foundation.
+You can also browse a huge selection of hand-picked NSF sleep products to help make your bedroom a sleep sanctuary.
+Along with great gadgets like the Dohm Sound Conditioner, PureCare’s entire line of clinically proven mattress and pillow protectors are all official products of the National Sleep Foundation.

 Having trouble falling asleep (and staying there)?
 Try out these tips and tricks from the NSF: